 Students participating in this study abroad program will automatically fulfill the Mason Global Understanding core requirement.

-For students wanting live in a student dormitory, the University of Helsinki has agreement with housing providers, including Unihome and HOAS (Foundation for Student Housing in the Helsinki Region), to provide a number of rooms for incoming exchange students.
+For the students wanting to live in a student dormitory, University of Helsinki has agreed with housing providers, including Unihome and HOAS (Foundation for Student Housing in the Helsinki Region), on a number of rooms for incoming exchange students.
 Apartments are located around Helsinki.
-Students can choose their housing option based on their budget and their wishes.
-Exchange students submit their housing application as a part of their exchange application.
-Your information will be forwarded to the housing providers.

 Mandatory fees prior to arrival: room deposit: €500 (subject to change) to be paid to the housing provider according to their instructions.
 Students should be prepared to pay the deposit when they receive instructions from the housing provider.
 This can be several months prior to arrival.